dburian/transformer_document_embedding/notes/bigbird.md

 - local windowed attention: each token gets information from his $k$ surrounding tokens,
-- random attention: for each token receives information from a randomly chosen other token
+- random attention: for each token receives information from a randomly chosen other token -- this is the main **difference from Longformer**
 - global attention: some selected tokens get information from all other tokens

 ![BigBird's attention](./imgs/bigbird_attention.png)

-There are two implementations of global attention that then create two BigBird
+There are two types of global attention that then create two BigBird
 models:

 - BigBird-ITC: global tokens are chosen among the existing input tokens,